BlankOn/irgsh-go/README.md

 curl -L -o- https://raw.githubusercontent.com/BlankOn/irgsh-go/master/install.sh | bash
 ```

+The command will install the irgsh binaries, default configuration and daemons.
+A spesial user named `irgsh` will also be added to your system.

 ## Package maintainer installation

 ```
 curl -L -o- https://raw.githubusercontent.com/BlankOn/irgsh-go/master/install-cli.sh | bash
 ```

-The command will install the irgsh binaries, default configuration and daemons.
-A spesial user named `irgsh` will also be added to your system.
+The command will install the irgsh-cli binary to your system.

 ## Package maintainer update

-Package maintainer can update their irgsh-cli by running the same command as installation or using `irgsh-cli update` to let irgsh-cli update itself.
+Package maintainer can update their irgsh-cli by running the same command as installation or using `irgsh-cli update` to let irgsh-cli updates itself.

 ## Components